 Jersey, Channel Islands

-Jersey is the largest and southernmost of the Channel Islands, an archipelago which sits in the English Channel.
-Legally known as the Bailiwick of Jersey, the island is a self-governing dependency of the British Crown, not administered by the United Kingdom.
-The closest of the Channel Islands to France, Jersey is a fascinating blend of French and English culture on a beautiful and verdant island.
+A tour of Jersey introduces the visitor to the largest and southernmost of the Channel Islands, the island of Jersey The channel islands are an archipelago which sits in the English Channel.
+Legally known as the Bailiwick of Jersey, the islandis a self-governing dependency of the British Crown, not administered by the United Kingdom.
+The closest of the Channel Islands to France, Jersey is a fascinating blend of French and English culture on a beautiful and verdant island whose capital is St Helier.

 The history of the strange legal status of the Channel Isles begins in the Middle Ages, when Jersey and the other islands were part of the Duchy of Normandy, whose dukes went on to become the kings of England from 1066.
 After Normandy was lost by the kings of England in the 13th century, the title of Duke of Normandy was surrendered to France, but the Channel Islands remained attached to the English crown.

 In the intervening years, Jersey and the other Channel Islands became home to privateers fleeing the law in Britain and France.
 Jersey also played an important role in the English Civil War, remaining loyal to the King.
-After the execution of his father, King Charles I, Charles II was crowned in 1649 in Saint Helier, the capital of Jersey.
+After the execution of his father, King Charles I, Charles II was crowned in 1649 in Saint Helier .

 Jersey’s loyalty to the monarchy would shape the history of the distant colonies in the New World.
 Charles had been granted the region between New England and Maryland in the United States, which he then gave to his brother, the Duke of York and the future James II.
 James then gave the colony to two friends who had remained loyal during the Civil War, Sir George Carteret and Lord Berkeley of Stratton.
 In honour of Jersey’s loyalty, the province was named New Jersey.

 The beautiful scenery and mild weather (by the standards of the British Isles) have long made Jersey a centre of the tourist trade.
 A hotel in St Helier is an ideal departure point for trips around the island, which can easily be explored by car or by bike.
-For the best coastal scenery, head to the golden sands of Portelet Beach, framed on either side by rugged cliffs.
-To explore the island’s past, head to Mont Orgueil Castle, Elizabeth Castle, and the neolithic coin hoard and burial site at Hougue Bie.
-But make sure to leave plenty of time to enjoy the island’s fresh food and French cuisine at St Helier’s cafes and restaurants, and at the La Mare Wine Estate, Jersey’s only working vineyard.
+For the best coastal scenery, head to the sandy beaches of Portelet Beach, framed on either side by rugged cliffs or explore, Corbiere lighthouse, Noirmont point or St Brelade’s bay as part of a tour of Jersey.
+To explore the island‘s past, head to Mont Orgueil Castle, Elizabeth Castle, and the neolithic coin hoard and burial site at Hougue Bie.
+But make sure to leave plenty of time to enjoy the island‘s fresh food and French cuisine at St Helier‘s cafes and restaurants, as well as a trip to the La Mare Wine Estate, Jersey’s only working vineyard.

 Articles about the Channel Islands published by Odyssey Traveller: